Inequitable conduct: Exergen case

 However, a subsequent CAFC decision seems to directly contradict the standard used in McKesson.
 In the 2009 case Exergen Corp. v.
 Wal-Mart Stores Inc. and S.A.A.T.
 Systems, SAAT attempted to defend with a claim of inequitable conduct, alleging Exergen was aware of two earlier patents that it did not cite to the examiner during prosecution.
 The district court denied SAAT's motion for inequitable conduct as a defense, however, holding that SAAT's allegations were not specific enough to meet the particularity requirement of FRCP 9(b).
 The Federal Circuit Court of Appeals upheld this ruling, and ruled that such allegations must specify who engaged in inequitable conduct, what precisely that person knowingly withheld or misstated to the PTO, and how the omission or misstatement affected the patentability of individual claims.
 The court opined that inequitable conduct is not a "magic incantation to be asserted against every patentee" by a "mere showing that art or information having some degree of materiality was not disclosed".

 Therasense case

 In a further development, in the 2011 case of Therasense, Inc. v.
 Becton, Dickinson and Co, the same Federal Circuit Court of Appeals sitting en banc limited this defense to (a) occasions when patent-holders' acts are related directly to the patent, and (b) when it can be proved that patent holders engaged in deceitful intent.
+One commentator remarked that this change has led to a "virtual alignment of inequitable conduct and Walker Process  fraud that was accomplished by Therasense."
+Under the new standard, the Court of Appeals found no inequitable conduct in Powell v.
+Home Depot USA, Inc..